Layr-Labs/eigenlayer-docs/docs/eigenda/operator-guides/metrics-and-monitoring.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 description: Setup Grafana and Prometheus Metrics and Monitoring Stack
 ---

-# EigenDA Metrics and Monitoring
+# Metrics and Monitoring

 These instructions provide a quickstart guide to run the Prometheus, Grafana, and Node exporter stack.